Police Misconduct Records and Files on Brenham Officers

 UPDATE:

 The reason Officer Ronnie Jackson left the College Station Police Department was that he was having some personal issues in his “mind.”
 He seemed to be struggling and forgetting police equipment at home, including his gun.
 Jackson was questioned about leaving these items at home.
-Jackson indicated that he was distracted due to his sister being in the hospital.
+Jackson indicated he was distracted because his sister was in the hospital.
 Jackson also mentioned that he needed to take his grandmother to the hospital to be with her.

 The department decided to give him some time off so he could sort through his personal needs and return to focus on success.
 While Officer Jackson was off, his supervisor went up to the hospital to take his sister a card from the police department.
 When the supervisor arrived, he was told that Jackson’s sister had been discharged a week earlier.
-His superiors questioned Jackson about this, and Jackson fumbled through the story and consistently communicated this to others.
+His superiors questioned Jackson about this, and Jackson fumbled through the story, consistently communicating it to others.

 More on Officer Ronnie Jackson